TheHadiAhmadi/TestTestCMS/docs/Site.md

 ### Multi-Site Definition
 * Create, Update, Delete Sites: Users can create new sites, update existing ones, and delete sites as needed.
-* Site Listing: Display a comprehensive list of all sites managed within FluentCMS.
+* Site Listing: Display a comprehensive list of all sites managed within TestTestCMS.
-* Create Multiple Sites: Users can create multiple independent sites within a single FluentCMS instance.
+* Create Multiple Sites: Users can create multiple independent sites within a single TestTestCMS instance.
 * Shared Infrastructure: Utilize a common infrastructure to support all sites, optimizing resource use and maintenance.
 * Unique Site IDs: Each site is assigned a unique identifier to differentiate and manage them effectively.
 * Theming and Layouts: Customize the look and feel of each site with different themes and layouts.